delster1/delster1.github.io/src/content/blog/torinfo.md

 * Plex updates itself automatically as new content finishes downloading.
 * If something doesn’t show up right away, refresh Plex or wait a few minutes.
 * Please try to avoid adding dozens of downloads at once so the server doesn't get overloaded.

----

-## 🆘 Need Help?

-Message me anytime — I can troubleshoot Plex, help find shows, fix the downloader, or add content manually.

----

-If you'd like, I can also generate:

-* a PDF version
-* a minimal one-page “grandparent mode” version
-* a version with screenshots
-* or a styled HTML page for your site (`d3llie.tech`).

-Just say the word.